-W 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 ✓ General compensation principles We design our compensation structure to drive the creation of long-term stockholder value and mitigate unnecessary or imprudent business risk taking.
-Specifically, we: Use a combination of compensation vehicles that provide a balanced mix of fixed and variable cash incentives, and long-term stock incentives; Require a 12-month minimum vesting period for equity awards; Set explicit and demanding objectives at the beginning of each year from which we measure performance for the year; Set a strict budget for equity awards and salary increases; Do not provide perquisites for any employees; and • Do not provide "gross-up" payments, other than for relocation. ✓ Align executive compensation with Company We tie a significant portion of our executive officers' compensation to Company performance and design performance and design performance based awards to performance-based awards to drive the creation of long-term stockholder value.
-For example, we: drive creation of long-term stockholder value Allocated 65% of our Chief Executive Officer's 2022 compensation in the form of performance-based differential of long term stoomstate value compensation, which we consider to consist of cash bonuses, stock options and PRSUs; Revised our PRSU structure for grants made in 2023 and going forward such that: awards will have a single vesting period at the end of three years; and o the relative TSR percentile rank for maximum payout of the awards increased from the 75th percentile to the 90th percentile.
-Place a maximum limit on cash bonuses and do not guarantee a cash bonus - cash bonuses can be, and have been, zero; and Empower our Compensation Committee with the ability to exercise downward discretion with respect to the Company Performance Factor (used to determine cash bonuses) for our executive officers based on 7.0 Company performance, which occurred in 2021.
-Stock ownership and holding guidelines We maintain stock ownership and holding guidelines that require our executive officers and non-employee Directors to meet certain ownership thresholds.
-We increased such ownership requirements for our non-employee Directors in 2023. ✓ Clawback policy We use an executive "clawback" policy that applies to all Section 16 officers. ✓ Disallow hedging and pledging We do not allow pledging, shorting, or hedging against our stock by Directors or employees. ✓ No option re-pricing or cash buyouts We do not reprice or "cash-out" stock options without stockholder approval.
-Engage an independent compensation consultant The Compensation Committee has retained a compensation consultant whose relationship with the Company was confirmed to be independent for 2022.
-The compensation consultant, among other things, assists us in selecting an appropriate peer group and annually reviewing our compensation levels, policies, practices, and procedures for our employees and non-employee Directors compared to our peer group. ✓ Use a "double trigger" for change of control for our We use a "double trigger" for cash payments and equity acceleration for change of control for our executive executive officers officers. ✓ Hold a "say on pay" vote annually Provides an effective way for us to obtain information on stockholder sentiment about our executive compensation program each year.
+TABLE OF CONTENTS ✓ General compensation principles We design our compensation structure to drive the creation of long-term stockholder value and mitigate unnecessary or imprudent business risk taking.
+Specifically, we: Use a combination of compensation vehicles that provide a balanced mix of fixed and variable cash incentives, and long-term stock incentives; Require a 12-month minimum vesting period for equity awards; Set explicit and demanding objectives at the beginning of each year from which we measure performance for the year; Set a strict budget for equity awards and salary increases; Do not provide perquisites for any employees; and Do not provide "gross-up" payments, other than for relocation. ✓ Align executive compensation with Company performance and design performance based awards to drive creation of long-term stockholder value We tie a significant portion of our executive officers' compensation to Company performance and design performance-based awards to drive the creation of long-term stockholder value.
+For example, we: • Allocated approximately 65% of our Chief Executive Officer's 2023 compensation in the form of performance-based compensation, which we consider to consist of cash bonuses, stock options and PRSUs; • Grant 33% of our Chief Executive Officer's annual total equity awards in the form of PRSUs and 20% of our other executive officers' annual total equity awards in the form of PRSUs; • Revised our PRSU structure for grants made in 2023 and going forward such that: • awards will have a single vesting period at the end of three years; and • the relative TSR percentile rank for maximum payout of the awards increased from the 75 th percentile to the 90 th percentile. • Place a maximum limit on cash bonuses and do not guarantee a cash bonus - cash bonuses can be, and have been, zero; and • Empower our Compensation Committee with the ability to exercise downward discretion with respect to the Company Performance Factor (used to determine cash bonuses) for our executive officers based on Company performance, which occurred in 2021. ✓ Stock ownership and holding guidelines We maintain stock ownership and holding guidelines that require our executive officers and non-employee Directors to meet certain ownership thresholds.
+We increased such ownership requirements for our non-employee Directors in 2023. ✓ Clawback policy We use an executive "clawback" policy that applies to all Section 16 officers and is consistent with the clawback policy rules adopted by the SEC and Nasdaq in 2023. ✓ Disallow hedging and pledging We do not allow pledging, shorting, or hedging against our stock by Directors or employees. ✓ No option re-pricing or cash buyouts We do not reprice or "cash-out" stock options without stockholder approval. ✓ Engage an independent compensation consultant The Compensation Committee has retained a compensation consultant whose relationship with the Company was confirmed to be independent for 2023.
+The compensation consultant, among other things, assists us in selecting an appropriate peer group and annually reviews our compensation levels, policies, practices, and procedures for our employees and non-employee Directors compared to our peer group. ✓ Use a "double trigger" for change of control for our executive officers We use a "double trigger" for cash payments and equity acceleration for change of control for our executive officers.

+✓ Hold a "say on pay" vote annually Provides an effective way for us to obtain information on stockholder sentiment about our executive compensation program each year